 - C. Law Enforcement Use—in highly vulnerable work situations, particularly those of relatively short duration, law enforcement units may be stationed to heighten the awareness of passing vehicular traffic and to improve safety through the TTC zone.

 - D. Lighting—for nighttime work, the TTC zone and approaches may be lighted.

-- E. Special Devices—these include rumble strips, changeable message signs, hazard identification beacons, flags, and warning lights.
+- E. Special Devices—these include rumble strips, changeable message signs, hazard identification beacons, and flags.
 Intrusion warning devices may be used to alert workers to the approach of errant vehicles.